malibiranrc/my-nodejs-app/README.md

    - If you're new to Kubernetes, consider using a managed service like [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) or [Amazon EKS](https://aws.amazon.com/eks/).
 These services simplify cluster management.

-   - For local development and experimentation, you can use [Minikube](https://minikube.sigs.k8s.io/docs/start/) to set up a single-node Kubernetes cluster on your machine.
+   - For local development this project, we are going to use [Minikube](https://minikube.sigs.k8s.io/docs/start/) to set up a single-node Kubernetes cluster on your machine.

 ## Step 3: Create a Kubernetes Manifest